-It is not uncommon for one of the headlights on your car to be dimmer than the other side.
-In this guide, we look at common problems that cause one headlight to be dimmer than the other side.
+One of the headlights on your car is often dimmer than the other side.
+This guide looks at common problems that cause one headlight to be dimmer than the other.

-- One headlight dim and the other bright
+- One headlight is dim, and the other is bright.

 - One headlight is dimmer than the other side.

-A dim headlight on one side is in most cases caused by a light bulb that has reached the end of its life.
+A dim headlight on one side is usually caused by a light bulb that has reached the end of its life.

 Wrong Light Bulb Wattage